emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.rst

     int_sqrt(28)

-The first parameter is the name of the function to be wrapped, the second is the return type of the function, and the third is an array of parameter types (which may be omitted if there are no parameters).
+The first parameter is the name of the function to be wrapped, the second is the return type of the function (or a JavaScript `null` value if there isn't one), and the third is an array of parameter types (which may be omitted if there are no parameters).
 The types are native JavaScript types, "number" (for a C integer, float, or general pointer) or "string" (for a C ``char*`` that represents a string).